WWE News: WWE Confirms They Have Had Talks With Hulk Hogan About His Return And What He Will Do

 “We have had discussions with Terry Bollea (aka Hulk Hogan) about how he can help others learn from his mistakes, however, he is not under any contract with WWE.”

-Johnson went on to break that statement down and say that the WWE return of the 64-year-old Hulk Hogan could mean anything.
-While it has been confirmed that WWE is in talks with Hogan, it is not confirmed what he could return to the company and do, but Johnson had some ideas.
+Johnson went on to break that statement down and say that the return of 64-year-old Hulk Hogan to WWE could mean anything.
+While it has been confirmed that WWE is in talks with Hogan, it’s unclear that might entail, but Johnson had some ideas.

 - Ambassador for the company